Pure narrowband photon-pair generation in a monolithic cavity: Introduction

-In contrast, a monolithic cavity design, i.e. the crystal itself forms the cavity, with dielectric coatings at its end facets, offers improved stability, robustness, compactness and ease of operation.
+In contrast, a monolithic cavity design, i.e., the crystal itself forms the cavity, with dielectric coatings at its end facets, offers improved stability, robustness, compactness, and ease of operation.
 In contrast to an external cavity source, it is typically sufficient to stabilize only the temperature, which can be used to select a cavity mode.
-Monolithic cavity sources have been studied in the context of squeezing~\cite{breitenbach1995squeezed, yonezawa2010generation, mehmet2011squeezed, ast2013high } and as a photon-pair source using waveguides~\cite{pomarico2009waveguide,pomarico2012engineering,luo2015direct,brecht2016versatile,ikuta2019frequency} and bulk crystals~\cite{chuu2012miniature,mottola2020efficient}.
+Monolithic cavity sources have been studied in the context of squeezing~\cite{breitenbach1995squeezed, yonezawa2010generation, mehmet2011squeezed, ast2013high } and as a photon-pair source using waveguides~\cite{pomarico2009waveguide,pomarico2012engineering,luo2015direct,brecht2016versatile,ikuta2019frequency} and bulk crystals~\cite{chuu2012miniature,mottola2020efficient}; likewise, microring resonators have been demonstrated as narrowband photon-pair sources~\cite{fan2023multi,chen2024ultralow,zeng2024quantum}.
 By harnessing the clustering effect~\cite{eckardt1991optical}, designing a cavity with carefully engineered length, reflectivities and phases, single longitudinal-mode photons have been generated in waveguides~\cite{pomarico2012engineering,luo2015direct}, although they suffer from high intra-cavity losses that limit the escape efficiency, which in turn limits the accessible heralding efficiency and source brightness.
 Therefore, a bulk crystal monolithic cavity could offer advantages over the waveguide version.
-Nevertheless, the generation of spectrally single-mode photon pairs with a monolithic cavity (and the resulting indistinguishability of the heralded photon) has not been demonstrated.
+Nevertheless, the generation of spectrally single-mode photon pairs with a monolithic cavity---and the resulting indistinguishability of the heralded photon---has not been demonstrated.

 In this work, we present a heralded single-photon source based on pulsed SPDC in a monolithic non-linear crystal cavity, designed for enhanced spectral and spatial purity.
-Heralded single-photons at a wavelength of 1540 nm and a spectral bandwidth of 168 MHz have been generated, thereby well-suited to telecom applications, minimizing fiber losses and fiber dispersion.
-A maximum photon heralding efficiency of 84\% is reached owing to the well-defined spatial mode of the cavity that allows efficient fiber coupling.
-Enabled by the cavity confinement, the source produces highly-pure photons, achieving a maximum spectral purity of the main cavity mode of $(96.2\pm2.7)\%$, while keeping the multi-pair emission below 3\%, and a corresponding HOM visibility of $(91.2\pm9.3)\%$.
+Heralded single photons at a wavelength of 1540~nm and a spectral bandwidth of 168~MHz have been generated, thereby being well-suited to telecom applications, minimizing fiber losses and fiber dispersion.
+A maximum photon heralding efficiency of 70\% (including detection losses) is reached owing to the well-defined spatial mode of the cavity that allows efficient fiber coupling.
+Enabled by the cavity confinement, the source produces high-purity photons, achieving a maximum spectral purity of the main cavity mode of $(96.2\pm2.7)\%$, while keeping the multi-pair emission below 3\%, and a corresponding HOM visibility of $(91.2\pm9.3)\%$.

 The present article is organized as follows.
 Sec.~\ref{sec:theory} introduces the theoretical framework: the joint spectral amplitude of SPDC in a monolithic cavity and the approach to generate spectrally pure photon pairs.
 Sec.~\ref{sec:methods} describes our monolithic cavity design and the experimental setup, while Sec.~\ref{sec:results} presents the results.
 The conclusions are analyzed in Sec.~\ref{sec:discussion}.